 Hit Welcome Bonuses and Pay in Full

 Meet welcome bonuses through normal spending.
 Use upcoming bills, insurance premiums, or planned purchases rather than manufacturing spend.
-Most bonuses are achievable through everyday expenses.
+Most bonuses are achievable through everyday expenses over their qualification windows.

 Pay your balance in full every month.
 This is non-negotiable.
-Interest charges on travel cards typically range from 20–29% APR, erasing rewards faster than anything.
-Even one month of carried balance can wipe out a year’s worth of points.
-If you carry balances, a low-interest card serves you better than any rewards card.
+Interest charges on travel cards typically range from 20–29% APR, erasing rewards faster than almost anything else.
+Even a single month of carried balance can wipe out a year’s worth of earned points.
+If you carry balances regularly, a low-interest card serves you better than any rewards card.

 Transfer Strategically and Compare Prices

 Transfer points with a specific redemption in mind.
-Points in your card account stay flexible.
-Once transferred to airlines or hotels, they’re locked into that program.
-Wait until you have a booking target before transferring.
+Points in your card account remain flexible.
+Once transferred to airlines or hotels, they’re locked into that program’s terms.
+Wait until you have a concrete booking target before initiating any transfer.

 Protect Your Credit Score

 Check your credit score before applying.
-Each application triggers a hard inquiry that temporarily lowers your score.
-Space applications at least 3–6 months apart, and use free credit monitoring tools to know where you stand.
-The official AnnualCreditReport.com provides free weekly credit reports from all three bureaus.
+Each application triggers a hard inquiry that temporarily affects your score.
+Space applications at least three to six months apart, and use free credit monitoring tools to understand your current standing.
+The official AnnualCreditReport.com provides free weekly credit reports from all three major bureaus.

 The best travel credit card is the one you’ll actually use strategically.
 Pick one that fits your life, use it consistently, and let the rewards compound into trips you couldn’t otherwise afford.